 Oleato™ is the line of extra-virgin olive oil–infused coffee drinks with which Starbucks is hoping to capture consumers’ attention, to mixed reviews.
 Touted as a “transformational idea” by the company, it’s reported that interim CEO Howard Schultz came up with this infusion on a visit to Italy last summer.

-As it’s only available in Italy for now, I turned to a seasoned industry friend—Juliana LaVita, café supervisor at Blank Street Coffee in Boston’s Beacon Hill neighborhood—to make sense of what the hype is about.
+I turned to a seasoned industry friend—Juliana LaVita, café supervisor at Blank Street Coffee in Boston’s Beacon Hill neighborhood—to make sense of what the hype is about.

 So, do you just pour olive oil into your coffee?
 Not exactly.
 There are multiple ways to incorporate olive oil, “ranging from a sweet foam addition on top of cold brew to steamed milk in lattes with olive oil incorporated,” says LaVita.

 Which Coffee Maker Is Right for You?There are so many coffee makers to choose from.
 Here's how to find one that fits your taste, budget, space, and schedule.